Mizba-Hub/CRM-BACKEND/README.md

 ---

 ## Role-Based Access Control

 The system implements role-based authorization to control access to resources.

-Example roles:

-- **Admin**
+### Admin
 - Full system access
 - View and manage all CRM data

-- **User**
+### User
 - Limited access to assigned records
 - Create and update own leads and deals

 Middleware is used to verify user roles before allowing access to protected routes.